+ESC M

-ESC м Sends the character at the current cursor position to the host computer.
-ESC S Sends a message unprotected.
+Sends the character at the current cursor position to the host computer.

+ESC s

+Sends a message unprotected.
 This function is not supported by AccuTerm.

-ESC b Sends the current cursor address to the host computer in 132 column format.
+Sends the current cursor address to the host computer in 132 column format.
 No CR is sent after the address.

+ESC s

-ESC s Sends a message.
+Sends a message.
 This function is not supported by AccuTerm.

-DC2 Auto print mode.
+Auto print mode.
 Characters are displayed and printed.
 This command will not function if the printer selection is set to "No printer".

-DC4 Cancel auto or transparent print mode.
+Cancel auto or transparent print mode.
 Note: This command will not turn the printer off if it was turned on by the Viewpoint Enhanced transparent print or ANSI print commands.

-CAN Transparent print mode.
+Transparent print mode.
+Characters are printed, but not displayed. ‡

+Cancel transparent print mode. ‡

+ESC d #

+Transparent print mode (ANSI).
 Characters are printed, but not displayed.
-ESC 3 Transparent print mode.
-Characters are printed, but not displayed.
-ESC 4 Cancel transparent print mode.
-ESC d # Transparent print mode.
-Characters are printed, but not displayed.
-ESC [ ?
-5 i Transparent print mode (ANSI).
-Characters are printed, but not displayed.
 When AccuTerm receives this command, it goes into transparent print mode until it receives the ANSI print off sequence below.
 This command is useful for printing graphics data to the printer.
 Since AccuTerm requires the specific ANSI cancel command below to exit transparent print mode, there is less chance of a control character interrupting the graphic printing.

-ESC [ ?
-4 i Cancel transparent print mode (ANSI).
+Cancel transparent print mode (ANSI).